unixfreaxjp/Strudels_Attack/README.md

 The list below is stayed as per it is for the RECORD purpose only, as evidence of cyber crime for the law enforcement who is now investigating the case.

-Law enforcement can contact directly to the related CERT or hoster (3NT.COM) for the identification details used by the bad actors.
+Law enforcement can contact directly to the related CERT or hosters for the identification details used by the bad actors.

 - Thank you -